Acoustic ecology

 Acoustic ecology, sometimes called ecoacoustics or soundscape studies, is a discipline studying the relationship, mediated through sound, between human beings and their environment.
-Acoustic ecology studies started in the late 1960s with R. Murray Schafer a musician, composer and former professor of communication studies at Simon Fraser University and had the help of his team at Simon Fraser University (Vancouver, British Columbia, Canada) as part of the World Soundscape Project.
+Acoustic ecology studies started in the late 1960s with R. Murray Schafer a musician, composer and former professor of communication studies at Simon Fraser University (Vancouver, British Columbia, Canada) with the help of his team there as part of the World Soundscape Project.
 The original WSP team included Barry Truax and Hildegard Westerkamp, Bruce Davies and Peter Huse, among others.
 The first study produced by the WSP was titled The Vancouver Soundscape.
-The interest in this area grew enormously after this pioneer and innovative study and the area of acoustic ecology raised the interest of researchers and artists all over the world.
+This innovative study raised the interest of researchers and artists worldwide, creating enormous growth in the field of acoustic ecology.
 In 1993, the members of the by now large and active international acoustic ecology community formed the World Forum for Acoustic Ecology.